nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_consent.md

   </tr>
   <tr>
    <td>Consent for information sharing</td>
-   <td>This is a record of consent for information sharing.
-Where consent has been not been obtained or sought, the reason why must be provided.
+   <td>This is a record of consent for information sharing under the common law duty of confidentiality.
+Where consent has not been obtained or sought, the reason why should be provided.
 Include best interests decision where person lacks capacity.</td>
    <td>0 to 1</td>
    <td>O</td>
    <td>• Text